 Three riding modes i.e. Active, Journey and City are also offered as standard.
 1100 gets a new headlight with a more prominent ‘X’ pattern housed within.
 The instrument panel gets a secondary oval element in addition to the existing one.
 Ducati is expected to launch the Scrambler 1100 around the festive season of Diwali this year.
 The speculated price of the Scrambler is around Rs 11.5 Lakhs (ex-showroom).

 Upcoming Bikes In India – Hero Xtreme 200R

-Unveiled at the Auto Expo 2018, Hero’s new development, Hero Xtreme 200R might hit the Indian roads this April-May period.
+Unveiled at the Auto Expo 2018, Hero’s new development, Hero Xtreme 200R might launch in India by the festive season.
+It has already been launched in North Eastern countries for a price of Rs 88,000 (ex-showroom).
 Copying some elements from its predecessor, CBZ Xtreme, it is a naked bike.
 The official dates are not announced yet, but the deliveries will start soon after the launch date.
 The Xtreme 200R will be powered by a 199.6 CC single cylinder engine that produces 18.1 BHP worth of power and 17.1 Nm worth of torque.
 The Xtreme 200R comes with disc brakes at both ends with ABS as an option.
-Xtreme 200R will be priced at Rs 1 Lakh (ex-showroom).

 Upcoming Bikes In India – TVS Commuter Bike (Prestige)